ivobeerens-nl/blog/content/blog/2008/09/winners-vi-toolkit-scripting-contest/index.md

 ---
+author: Ivo Beerens
 title: "Winners VI toolkit scripting contest"
 date: "2008-09-09T13:31:07.000Z"
 categories:
-  - "powershell"
-  - "vi-toolkit"
-  - "vmware"
+  - "VMare"
 tags:
-  - "powershell"
+  - "PowerShell"
-  - "vi-toolkit"
+  - "VI-Toolkit"
+url: /2008/09/09/winners-vi-toolkit-scripting-contest/
 ---

-The winners of the VI toolkit scripting contest are announced:
+The winners of the VI Toolkit scripting contest are announced:

-\- The first prize goes to LucD for his Guest Provisioning System script.
+- The first prize goes to LucD Dekens for his Guest Provisioning System script.

-\- The Second prize goes to tzamora for his VMware Infrastructure Power Documenter script.
+- The Second prize goes to tzamora for his VMware Infrastructure Power Documenter script.

-\- The Third prize goes to Dan Baskette with his PowerVDI script.
+- The Third prize goes to Dan Baskette with his PowerVDI script.

-The Healthcheck script that i created has not won :-(
+The VMware Healthcheck script that I created has not won.
+Congrats to all the contest winners!

-You can read the rest @ the [VMware Powershell Blog](http://blogs.vmware.com/vipowershell/2008/09/announcing-the.html)
+You can read the rest @ the [VMware PowerShell Blog](http://blogs.VMware.com/viPowerShell/2008/09/announcing-the.html)

-For all VI toolkit contributions check this link